gazbert/bxbot/CONTRIBUTING.md

-  7. When you're done, make sure your [Travis](https://travis-ci.org/) Continuous Integration (CI) build is green and create a [Pull Request](https://help.github.com/articles/using-pull-requests/) to submit your changes.
+  7. When you're done, make sure your [Travis](https://travis-ci.org/) Continuous Integration (CI) build is green and create a [Pull Request (PR)](https://help.github.com/articles/using-pull-requests/) to submit your changes.

-After your Pull Request (PR) has been reviewed and signed off, a maintainer will merge it into the master branch.
+After your PR has been reviewed and signed off, a maintainer will merge it into the master branch.

 ### Code conventions and housekeeping